CS4NorCal Frequently Asked Questions

 Because CS4NorCal is funded through a federal Education Innovation and Research grant, participants will be placed in staggered cohorts, allowing the SSDA team to co-design the implementation with local partners from each county office of education, evaluate processes and refine the model over the course of the project.
 Each cohort will receive intensive professional development that will start a year at a time, commencing during summer 2021.

-SSDA currently is seeking schools and teachers willing to join a cohort starting in summer 2022 or summer 2024.
+SSDA currently is seeking schools and teachers willing to join a cohort starting in summer 2024.

 Click here to learn more about the cohort experience.